 A great gurgling vat of sugar-cane liquor — a melting pot, the only spirit you can get in white, brown, or black.

-You see a four-century survivor, who rose up through the classes, who belongs to them all, who went from the streets to the state-room, from sweaty to sophisticated, from poverty and prison to preeminence and patrician, self-made, not rare but beautiful — street-handsome — swashbuckling, never (unlike bourbon) over-regulated, or snooty, like gin.
+You see a four-century survivor, who rose up through the classes, who belongs to them all, who went from the streets to the state-room, from sweaty to sophisticated, from poverty and prison to preeminence and patrician, self-made, not rare but beautiful — street-handsome — swashbuckling, never, unlike bourbon, over-regulated, pretentious.
+Never, unlike gin, snooty or precious.

 “Of all the spirits in your home,” wrote James Beard, in 1956, “rum is the most romantic.”